basti-app/basti/README.md

 basti connect --rds-instance your-instance-id --local-port your-port
 ```

-Use the `basti <command> --help` to see all the available options for `basti connect` and other commands.
+Use `basti <command> --help` to see all the available options for `basti connect` and other commands.